Computing and Engineering Summer School Program in India

 You may be able to receive academic credit towards your ECU degree for the Summer School Program in India at the discretion of your ECU Course Coordinator.

-Computing and Security Science students will be able to receive academic credit for the program through ECU unit, CSG3303 (Applied IT Project) .
+Computing and Security Science students will be able to receive academic credit for the program through ECU unit, CSG3303, CSG3305 (Applied IT Projects) or for other elective units such as the International Science Project unit ISS3101.

 You will be required to carry out the same activities as fellow Indian classmates and to participate fully in campus life during your stay.
 You will carry out a number of assessments related to the program including project proposal, project report, seminar and participation.

-You must seek approval from the relevant unit and course coordinators to obtain credit for the program.
+You must seek approval from the relevant unit and course coordinators to obtain credit for the program (this can be done through the study tour application form).

 Who will be leading the program?